geertj/restful-api-design/urls.rst

 that was requested.
 Since a resource may appear under multiple URLs (for example, as part of a collection, or stand-alone), it would be a significant overhead to a client to remember where he retrieved a representation from.
-By using absolute URLs, this problem does present itself.
+By using absolute URLs, this problem doesn't present itself.

 URL Templates
 =============